Fix Windows Update Error 0x80070020 (File in Use Error)

 In Safe Mode, go to Settings > Windows Update > Check for updates.
 Install all available updates.
 After updates complete, run msconfig again, uncheck “Safe boot,” and restart normally.

 We tested this on a PC where antivirus couldn’t be disabled (corporate policy).
 After running updates in Safe Mode, they installed without error 0x80070020.
-According to WebTech360’s Windows 11 fix, Safe Mode bypasses file-locking issues in 80% of cases.
+WebTech360’s Windows 11 fix also notes that Safe Mode effectively bypasses file-locking issues.

 #Fix 6: Run SFC and DISM Scans